ritterim/public-github-actions/README.md

 You can use the 'git' command line to look at changes for a specific path / file.

     git diff refs/tags/v1.0.0 refs/tags/v1.1.1 -- .github/workflows/

+## Release Process

+Summary: Version tags which have [release notes published](https://github.com/ritterim/public-github-actions/releases) should be safe to use.
+For upcoming releases, we recommend avoiding them until a release has been published.

+1. A new annotated tag will be pushed up to the repo.
+This tag will have 'DRAFT' somewhere in the comment.

+2. The reusable workflows and actions will be updated to point at this new version tag.

+3. Changes are tested.

+4. The annotated tag is deleted, then recreated with a comment of "Release x.y.z".

+5. A GitHub Release is created from the annotated tag.

 # Reusable Workflows